-- Under Act 1, Pennsylvania Public Schools are subject to a real estate property base tax cap of 2.3% for fiscal years 2019-20 and 2.6% for 2020-21.
-Due to the District's aid ratio exceeding 0.4 for both the 2019-20 and the 2020-21 fiscal years, the District's millage is limited to a 2.8% and a 3.2% increase, respectively.
-The District's 2019-20 millage of 26.26 represented a 2.3% increase.
-The District's 2020-21 millage is limited to 27.10 mills.
+- Under Act 1, Pennsylvania Public Schools are subject to a real estate property base tax cap of 2.6% for fiscal years 2020-21 and 3.0% for 2021-22.
+Due to the District's aid ratio exceeding 0.4 for both the 2020-21 and the 2021-22 fiscal years, the District's millage is limited to a 3.2% and a 3.7% increase, respectively.
+In an effort to assist the District's taxpayers during the COVID-19 pandemic, the School Board did not raise millage for fiscal year 2020-21.
+The District's 2021-22 millage is limited to 27.23 mills.
 If the District anticipates the need to exceed the cap, it must have exceptions approved through the courts or the Pennsylvania Department of Education or seek voter approval.
-The adoption of the preliminary budget or a resolution stating that the District will not raise the millage by more than the Act 1 index is due in December 2019. - All real estate taxpayers have the payment option of three equal installments due August 31, October 31, and December 31.
-Approximately 6% of eligible District real estate taxpayers elected the installment method for the 2019-20 fiscal year, consistent with the prior year. - Contractual commitments related to a GESA project (Guaranteed Energy Savings Act), high school auditorium project, administration building improvements and a comprehensive District-wide feasibility study total approximately \$1.4 million. - The District's collective bargaining agreement with the Wilson Education Association expires in June 30, 2021 and provides for average salary increases of 3.8% for 2019-20 and 3.1% for 2020-21. - The required District contribution to the Pennsylvania School Employees Retirement System increased from 33.43% to 34.29% for 2019-20 with rate increases projected in future years.
-The District has committed approximately \$10.5 million of fund balance as of June 30, 2019 in the General Fund for future retirement contribution increases, with approximately \$2.5 million budgeted to be used to balance the 2019-20 budget. - Health Trust insurance premiums for 2019-20 increased by 4.0% over the prior year. - The District will be required to implement the following new GASB Statements in future fiscal years: Statement No. 84, Fiduciary Activities, Statement No. 87, Leases, and Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
-The District has not yet completed the analysis necessary to estimate the financial statement impact of these new pronouncements.
+The adoption of the preliminary budget or a resolution stating that the District will not raise the millage by more than the Act 1 index is due in January 2021. - All real estate taxpayers have the payment option of three equal installments due August 31, October 31, and December 31.
+Approximately 5% of eligible District real estate taxpayers elected the installment method for the 2020-21 fiscal year, consistent with the prior year.
+In an effort to assist taxpayers during the COVID-19 pandemic, the School Board passed a resolution in June 2020 to extend the flat collection period by one month for the 2020-21 year only. - The 2020-21 budget included projected economic effects of the COVID-19 pandemic, especially on local revenues with an approximate decrease of 6% compared to the 2019-20 budget, included pay freezes for administration and support staff and included a "scoop" refunding of \$7.0 million of existing debt in order to re-amortize the payments at the end of the District's existing debt service.
+Coronavirus Aid, Relief, and Economic Security (CARES) Act federal funds were included in the 2020-21 budget, including \$0.5 million of Elementary and Secondary School Emergency Relief (ESSER) Funds and \$0.5 million of COVID-19 Safety and Security Grant Funds, to assist with the additional costs associated with reopening school to address COVID-19-related health and safety needs.